Photo by: Q. Burdette

 Dance Mogul: What was it like to perform in big productions in 2016?

 Phil: 2016 was a huge year – if I had one word to describe the work I did this year I would use “rewarding”.
 I was the assistant choreographer and a dancer on season 1 of The Maya & Marty show, which was by far one of my most incredible career moments.
-Getting to work so closely with comedic geniuses and being able to work next to Mr. James Alsop and watching how he handles choreography situations and directions were truly some of the most invaluable information I have ever received.
+Getting to work so closely with comedic geniuses and being able to work next to Mr. James Alsop and watching how he handles choreography situations and directions was truly some of the most invaluable information I have ever received.
 I carried everything I learned on that job into the other gigs I was on throughout the year.
 Having that information boosted my confidence by 10, and allowed me to really relish in the opportunities I was being given.

 Dance Mogul: Where do you see your dance brand in the next 10yrs and how would you like to help empower the dance community?

 Phil: I see my dance brand transitioning into the PR, marketing, and branding realm.
 While I am a junkie for the performance aspect of the dance world, my true passion hangs in the creation stage.
 I love conceptualizing themes, building the world around that theme, and creating a movement around a new piece.
-As I pursue a Communications degree, I realize there are so many ways that companies and dancers themselves are underutilizing their brands.
+As I pursue a Communications degree, I realize there are so many ways that companies and dancers themselves are under utilizing their brands.
 Dance is such a HUGE part of advertising these days, yet we still don’t get the recognition or the career wave that other areas of entertainment have.
 I’m learning how to create the correct buzz to ensure that a dancer/company stay’s busy and talked about so that the dance community can continue to thrive.

 Dance Mogul: What advice do you have for the younger generation of dancers?

 Phil: THERE ARE SO MANY OPPORTUNITIES!
 Los Angeles is not the only place professional dance exists.
 I moved to NY two years ago, and have worked more on the East Coast than the entire time I was a Los Angeles resident.
 Also, the international dance market is BOOMING!
-Asia has SO many performances and teaching opportunities, India has such a craving for western style dance, Europe has their own commercial dance markets, Australia has a massive theater market….you can dance any and everywhere!
+Asia has SO many performance and teaching opportunities, India has such a craving for western style dance, Europe has their own commercial dance markets, Australia has a massive theater market….you can dance any and everywhere!
 ALSO – stay in school!
 I know I know, I was one of those people who just knew I was going to make it in the commercial/professional world, and I am beyond pleased with my successes and being able to cross off all of my bucket list moments, BUT I have always had this desire for an education.
 Like I had stated above, I see my dance brand moving into the marketing/PR world; now, as I’m closing in on 30, I am finally pursuing this goal.
 The performance and teaching opportunities are not possible without the behind the scenes team.
 There would be zero dance jobs without people putting them together and marketing them.

 Phil Collins performing with Selena Gomez